Celtis australis: Description

 The tree can grow to 25 m in height, though 10 m is more common in cooler climates.
 The bark is smooth and grey, almost elephantine.

 The alternate leaves are narrow and sharp-toothed, rugose above and tomentose below, 5–15 cm long and dark grey/green throughout the year, fading to a pale yellow before falling in autumn.

 The apetalous wind-pollinated flowers are perfect (hermaphrodite, having both male and female organs), small and green, either singly or in small clusters.

 The fruit is a small, dark-purple berry-like drupe, 1 cm wide, hanging in short clusters.

 Distribution and habitat

 The plant prefers light well-drained (sandy) and medium (loamy) soils, including those nutritionally poor; it can tolerate drought but not shade.
 The Mediterranean climate is especially suitable for the plant but it can tolerate colder climate (USDA Zone 7B).
 An article on Nettle tree cultivation is brought down in Ibn al-'Awwam's 12th-century agricultural work, Book on Agriculture.

+Archaeological evidence which supports the opinion that the tree is native to the Levant; Celtis australis seeds were discovered at an Iron Age dig in Tel Rehov, Israel.
+Wooden shards from the tree were also discovered there, as well as at Tel Jezreel, another site in Israel.
+The tree still grows wild in many places in the country, and is one of the many trees used for public landscaping in Tel Aviv.

+The species likes to stand with a mix of other kinds of trees, in wooded ravines, by streams.
+It thrives anywhere from sea level to 1,200 metres.

 The tree was introduced to England in 1796.

 Ecology

 The drupes are extremely popular with birds and other wildlife.
+Its diminutive, green-tinted flowers also attract pollinators.